How Many Types of Quail Are There?

 Quail are small, ground-dwelling birds that are part of the Galliformes order.
 There are many species and subspecies of Quail, the most common being Japanese Quail, Bobwhite Quail, Mountain Quail, and Gambel’s Quail.
 Each quail species has distinct physical characteristics, size, and habitat preferences.

 They have a black-and-white striped head and a white throat.
-Mountain Quail, found throughout the western United States, measure up to 10 inches long and weigh 6 ounces.
+Mountain Quail, found throughout the western United States, measures up to 10 inches long and weighs 6 ounces.
 They have a distinctive black plume extending from their head and a light gray throat.

 Many types of Quail are available for keeping as pets or hunting.
 Knowing the characteristics of each species can help you determine how many kinds of Quail are best suited for your needs.